ycj28c/scribble/_posts/2018-12-04-html-smooth-scroll-header.md

 }
 ~~~

-Next, when we resize the table, will want to do the same thing
+Finally, when we resize the table, will want to do the same thing, add below piece of code:
 ~~~javascript
 $(window).resize(function(e) {
 	syncVotingResultTableHeadAndBodyWidth();
 });
 ~~~

-Full Example can found here, the example include the tablesort in head:
+Full Example can found [here](https://jsfiddle.net/ycj28c/4gxLdrom/2/), this example also include the tablesort in the freeze head:
 [https://jsfiddle.net/ycj28c/4gxLdrom/2/](https://jsfiddle.net/ycj28c/4gxLdrom/2/)

 Reference